0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Cross-Site Scripting (XSS).md

 }
 ```

+With CSS injection however, it is also possible to perform [UI redressing](Clickjacking.md#UI%20redressing%20and%20XSS) in order to re-define any CSS style included in the original page in order to hijack the original behavior.

 More attacks can be found on [HackTricks - CSS Injection](https://book.hacktricks.xyz/pentesting-web/xs-search/css-injection)

 ---